E-mail addresses of Competition Secretaries are :-

 7.3 The judge may award as many 1st, 2nd and 3rd places, Highly Commended and Commended as they feel appropriate.

-7.4 There will be two sections in each competition; the Club section for less experienced members and the Open section for more experienced / qualified members.
+7.4 There will be two sections in each competition; the Club section for less experienced members and the Advanced section for more experienced/qualified members.
 Members may only take part in one section in any one year.
-(Members may choose which section they wish to enter but the final decision as to their eligibility will be made by the Committee).
+(Members may choose which section they wish to enter but the final decision as to their eligibility will be made by the Committee.

-a) At the end of each year the member(s) with the highest overall points total, in either Club PDI or Club Print competitions may move up to the Open section.
-Any member with the highest overall total points in the Club section for two years will be automatically promoted to the Open section.
+At the end of each year the member(s) with the highest overall points total, in either Club PDI or Club Print competitions may move up to the Advanced section.
+Any member with the highest overall total points in the Club section for two years will be automatically promoted to the Advanced section.

-7.5 In each category of competition, a member may submit up to two entries; viz; two Prints and two PDIs.
+7.5 In each category of competition a member may submit two entries; viz; two Prints and two PDI’s.
 These will all count towards the marking system.
-In addition, a further image may be entered in each category for judge’s comments only.
-(Prints for comment only do not need to be mounted as for competition and should not be identified in any way i.e. no title or competition number).

-7.6 All entries to Open competitions must be new work to WADCC competitions in either format.
-There are three exceptions:-
+7.6 All entries to OPEN competitions must be new work to WDCC competitions in either format.

 8. THEMED COMPETITIONS

-There will be two themed competitions during the season: People (including Portraits) and Scapes
+There will be two themed competitions during the season: People (including portraits) and Landscapes.

-d) The people and portraits themed competition held during the season will encompass all aspects of human life and its associations.
+c) The People (including portraits) themed competition held during the season will encompass all aspects of human life and its associations.

 9. EXTERNAL COMPETITIONS

-There are a number of external competitions that WADCC participates in either by entering a “Club entry” or where individual members can enter representing themselves and WADCC.
+There are a number of external competitions that WDCC participates in either by entering a ‘Club entry’ or where individual members can enter representing themselves and WDCC.
 Where practical, the External Competition Secretary will co-ordinate and collect the entries.
 It remains the individual member’s responsibility to prepare images in accordance with the rules of the particular competition.

 10. THE PRESIDENT’S AWARD

-In addition to the “Competed for” awards, the Club President may make an award, solely at their discretion, to mark any achievement, contribution or commitment to WADCC.
+In addition to the ‘Competed for’ awards, the Club President may make an award, solely at their discretion, to mark any achievement, contribution or commitment to WDCC.

 11. RULES OF COMPETITION